poppy-project/poppy-humanoid/hardware/doc/en/addressing_dynamixel.md

 servomotors directly from your computer and that’s what we will do to address the motors.

-On Linux, no installation is needed, but you must add yourself in the dialout group to have access to the USB port:
+On Linux, no installation is needed, but you must add yourself in the group which own the USB serial ports.
+It is "dialout" or "uucp" depending on your distribution. dialout group to have access to the USB port:

-    sudo addgroup "username" dialout
+    sudo addgroup $USER dialout
+    sudo addgroup $USER uucp

 Otherwise, the driver is available [here](http://www.xevelabs.com/doku.php?id=product:usb2ax:quickstart).